Verso's Philosophy and Theory Bookshelf

-A reading list of selected books from our Philosophy and Theory shelves, including two of our biggest books this year - Grand Hotel Abyss and Reading Capital - now back in stock!
+A reading list of selected books from our Philosophy and Theory shelves, including two of our biggest books this year - Grand Hotel Abyss and Reading Capital.

 Grand Hotel Abyss: The Lives of the Frankfurt School by Stuart Jeffries